git-town/git-town/documentation/development/testing.md

 similar fashion.
 If set, Git Town prints every shell command executed during the tests (includes setup, inspection of the Git status, and the Git commands), and the respective console output.

+**See the CLI output of Go specs:**

+- add a tag `@debug` to see the output of all shell commands

+**debug a Go-based Cucumber spec in VSCode:**

+- open `main_test.go`
+- in this file, change the path of the test to execute
+- run the `debug a test` configuration in the debugger

 ## Mocking